The following is a list of coronavirus-related announcements. Please send any updates or notices to firstname.lastname@example.org.

 n St. Vincent de Paul thrift and furniture store, 70 N. Mount Vernon Ave., Uniontown is open on Wednesday through Saturday from 10 a.m. to 2 p.m.
 There will be extended hours until 6 p.m.
 Wednesdays for the thrift store only.
 Patrons must wear a mask and observe social distancing guidelines.
 The emergency food pantry is open Wednesday through Friday from 10:30 a.m. to 1:30 p.m.
 Assistance, by phone appointment, has also started.
 For information on the food pantry, call 724-439-9188, ext.
 208. Volunteers are also needed to assist in operations.
 Call 724-439-9188, ext.
 205 for details.

-n Fayette County Community Action Agency is sponsoring two no-contact food distributions for anyone in need.
-The first is Wednesday, Sept.
-23, at Republic Social Hall, Route 166, Republic.
-The second is Wednesday, Sept.
+n Fayette County Community Action Agency is sponsoring a no-contact food distribution for anyone in need on Wednesday, Sept.
 30 at Oak Hill Baptist Church, 264 Old Frame Road, Smithfield.
-Both will run from 10 to 11:30 a.m., but participants should not arrive before 9 a.m.
+It will run from 10 to 11:30 a.m., but participants should not arrive before 9 a.m.
 Volunteers will place boxes in the trunk of vehicles.

 n Grindstone Volunteer Fire Department, W. Third St., Grindstone, has offered to open its social hall for students who need Internet access.
 Call the fire hall at 724-785-6436 to schedule a time.

 n Christ Anglican Church, 319 Church St., Brownsville is planning to open the rectory/office to junior and senior high school students in need of Wi-Fi.
 Tutoring also is being considered.
 More information for students or volunteers is available by calling 240-277-5731.